Purpose of running this test:

 This test examines your stool for the antigenic components of the bacteria H. pylori that may be detected when you have an active H. Pylori infection.

 H.pylori has been associated with ulcers, acid reflux and cancer.
 My experience has been that there is a particularly high incidence of H. Pylori infection in children with autism, and that up to one third of the adult population may also be infected.
-If you have acid reflux, consistently low gut pH, high suberic acid on a MAP test, along with high arginine on a UAA, high level bismuth excretion on mineral tests in the absence of any bismuth support, then you should consider an H. Pylori Stool Antigen Test.
+If you have acid reflux, consistently low gut pH, high suberic acid on a MAP test, along with high arginine on a UAA, high level bismuth excretion on mineral tests in the absence of any bismuth support, then you should consider a Helicobacter Pylori Test (HPT).

-Wide swings in gut pH on either contemporaneously run or repeat CSA/GI Effects tests, such as a pH of 5 on one test and pH of 7.5 or 8 on another, may be an indirect indication of H. Pylori infection.
+Wide swings in gut pH on either contemporaneously run or repeat CSA tests and GI Tests, such as a pH of 5 on one test and pH of 7.5 or 8 on another, may be an indirect indication of H. Pylori infection.
 While H. Pylori is initially attracted to low pH conditions in your GI tract, once it becomes firmly established, it produces the compound urease, which increases gut pH so it can thrive.
 This may cause wide swings in the pH of your GI tract on testing.

 Pylori is able to sequester itself between the mucosal cells lining your stomach.
 There it is given additional protection by the thick layer of mucus that lines the inside of your stomach.
 As a result, the antigenic components of H. Pylori may not be detected.
 If active H. Pylori infection is present, it should be possible to identify these antigens with this test.
 Therefore, a positive antigen test is significant; however, a negative test does not rule out the presence of this organism.